Winterflower/winterflower.github.io/_posts/2014-11-10-scikit-learn-tutorial.md

 * Create a a Numpy feature matrix

-To save time, you can create the feature matrix using the `create_scikit_matrix` method in the module text_adapter.
+To save time, you can create the feature matrix using the `create_scikit_matrix` method in the text-adapter module.

-Unless you used a different import statement, do not forget to tell Python that the method `create_scikit_matrix` lives in the module text_adapter.
+Unless you used a different import statement, do not forget to tell Python that the method `create_scikit_matrix` lives in the text-adapter module.

 Do this by calling the method as follows `text_adapter.create_scikit_matrix`.
-If you leave, the text_adapter_ part out of the method call, Python will be unhappy.

 ```python
 training_data_matrix=text_adapter.create_scikit_matrix(training_data)